Karmanetic/Advtools/README.md

 ***

 # Notes
 Here is where I'll put some short notes you should keep in mind.
-For more in-depth compatibility notes, see [my personal notes](documentation/personal) for more.
+For more detailed notes, you should still read everything else.

 ## Current events
 - Since 1.19.1, you should install **No Chat Reports**, especially on 1.19.x versions where exploits are rampant